praveencash/SQL-mini-projects/README.md

+# Projects in this Repository:

-# Book Store Inventory - SQL Mini Project
+## Book Store Inventory

-This is a beginner-level SQL project where I created and managed a book store database using SQLite.

-## Features

-- Created a `books` table with fields like title, author, price, stock, and genre.
+Objective: To manage a book store’s inventory system, tracking books by title, author, price, stock, and genre.

-- Inserted sample records into the table.
-- Performed various SQL queries such as:
-  - Viewing all books
-  - Filtering books by price, genre, author
-  - Sorting by price and stock
-  - Selecting top 3 expensive books
-  - Finding books in a price range
+Key SQL Concepts:

+CREATE TABLE, INSERT INTO

+Filtering with WHERE

+Sorting with ORDER BY

+Limiting results with LIMIT

+Using BETWEEN for range queries

+Advanced filtering and sorting

+---

+## Movies Inventory

+Objective: Manage movie data for a fictional movie inventory system, including details like movie title, director, release year, genre, rating, and reviews.

+Key SQL Concepts:

+CREATE TABLE, INSERT INTO

+Filtering data with WHERE

+Sorting and limiting results using ORDER BY, LIMIT, and OFFSET

+Handling range queries with BETWEEN

 ## Tools Used